 Did You Know...

 Prevention of Irritant Gas Inhalation Injury

 The best way to prevent exposure is to use extreme care when handling gases and chemicals.
 People using cleaning products or other chemicals at home should work in well-ventilated areas.

-Gas masks with their own air supply should be available in case of accidental spillage.
-Farmers need to know that accidental exposure to toxic gases in silos is dangerous, even fatal.
+Farmers need to know that accidental exposure to toxic gases in silos is dangerous, possibly fatal.
 People should not enter an environment where poisonous gases may be present to rescue an exposed person unless they have protective gear.